Last update: 21.01.2026

 Intended Audience

-• Usage of HTTP protocol
+• Solid understanding of the HTTP protocol

-• Experiences in using RESTful web services
+• Experience with RESTful web services

 Requirements